How can PwC Belgium help you to become #PillarTwoReady?

 Playback of this video is not currently available

-Apart from a potential tax cash impact resulting from additional taxes (so-called top-up taxes), this new 15% minimum tax will also require MNEs to collect a large number of data points and significantly increase the compliance burden.
+Apart from a potential impact resulting from additional taxes (so-called top-up taxes), this new 15% minimum tax also requires MNEs to collect a large number of data points and significantly increases the compliance burden.

-In order to provide relief to MNEs in respect of their Pillar 2 compliance obligations as they implement the rules, the OECD introduced Transitional Safe Harbour provisions.
-The Transitional Safe Harbour excludes from the scope of Pillar 2 an MNE’s operations in lower-risk jurisdictions in the initial years if certain conditions are met.
+In order to provide relief to MNEs regarding their Pillar Two compliance obligations as the rules are implemented, the OECD introduced Transitional CbCR Safe Harbour provisions.
+The Transitional CbCR Safe Harbour excludes from the scope of Pillar Two an MNE’s operations in lower-risk jurisdictions in the initial years, if certain conditions are met.

 How will Pillar Two impact your business?

-The impact of Pillar Two on the end-to-end operations of the tax department is monumental.
-Companies will need to ensure they have the data needed to forecast and model in the interim as well as the data to maintain reporting and compliance requirements upon enactment.
+The impact of Pillar Two on the end-to-end operations of tax departments is monumental.
+Companies will need to ensure they have the data needed to forecast and model in the interim, as well as the data to maintain reporting and compliance requirements upon enactment.
 In addition to tax, there are several key stakeholder groups within the organisation that will be impacted by the impending changes.

 Groups within scope will need to understand, evaluate, and model the impacts of Pillar Two across the organisation.
-This includes, but is not limited to, assessing the additional data and reporting/compliance requirements, evaluating the existing technology ecosystem and capabilities, establishing processes and controls, preparing and training resources, and managing stakeholder expectations.
+This includes, but is not limited to, assessing the additional data and requirements in terms of reporting and compliance, evaluating existing technology ecosystems and capabilities, establishing processes and controls, preparing and training resources, and managing stakeholder expectations.

 How can PwC assist you in the road towards Pillar Two readiness?